Randomized Gram-Schmidt process with application to GMRES: Stability of randomized Gram-Schmidt process

 \subsubsection{A priori analysis}

 Let us consider the case when $\bhW$ and $\bTheta$ are independent of each other.
 Then it follows directly from~\cref{def:oblemb} that, if $\bTheta$ is $(\varepsilon, \delta, m)$ oblivious $\ell_2$-subspace embedding, then it satisfies the $\varepsilon$-embedding property for $\bhW$ with high probability.
-Below, we provide a guarantee that in this case $\bTheta$ will also satisfy {an} $\varepsilon$-embedding property for $\bhQ$ with moderately increased value of $\varepsilon$. \begin{proposition} Consider~\cref{alg:GS} computed with unit roundoffs
+Below, we provide a guarantee that{,} in this case $\bTheta$ will also satisfy {an} $\varepsilon$-embedding property for $\bhQ$ with moderately increased value of $\varepsilon$. \begin{proposition} Consider~\cref{alg:RGM} {using the Givens or Householder least-squares solver in Step 2}, and computed with unit roundoffs